glipR/brains4bots/_posts/2021-01-01-dictionaries.md

 This example is just one way to sense colours accurately, and there are problems that this simple approach has.

 For example, this relies heavily on good calibration and understanding what each colour looks like.
-If the green is slightly brighter than usual, it might be mistaken for white, purely from distance in RGB.
+If the green is slightly brighter than usual, it might be mistaken for white, purely from the distance in RGB.

 A better solution might be to use the [HSV encoding](https://www.wikiwand.com/en/HSL_and_HSV#/Basic_principle) of colour, which `ev3dev2` [actually supports](https://ev3dev-lang.readthedocs.io/projects/python-ev3dev/en/stable/sensors.html#ev3dev2.sensor.lego.ColorSensor.hsv).
-Although if you were to use HSV over RGB, rather than using the distance in HSV space, you might want to use the S and V values for a threshold, and only compute which colour based on Hue.
+Although if you were to use HSV over RGB, rather than using the distance in HSV space, you might want to use the S and V values for a threshold and only compute which colour based on Hue.

 </div>